wjandrea/what-bash/README.md

 ### Requirements

 * Bash 4.3+
-    * Untested on earlier versions, and most later versions for that matter
+    * Untested on earlier versions
 * Intended for Debian/Ubuntu, but should work on other Linux distros

 ## Development